howerj/liblisp/liblisp.md

 * reverse

+Reverse a string, a list, or a hash (exchanging keys for values).

         # (reverse STRING)
         # (reverse LIST)
         # (reverse HASH)

 * split

+Split a string based on a pattern.

         # (split STRING)
         # (split STRING STRING)

 * join

+Join a list of strings together with a separator between them.

         # (join STRING STRING...)

 * format

+Print out a list of expressions based on a format string.

+        # (format IO STRING EXPRS)
         # (format STRING EXPRS)

 ##### Additional functions